A Mother's Memoir

 No, SAHM’s don’t get a paycheck at the end of a very hard week.
 We get hugs, kisses and an immense joy that fill our hearts so deep that money feels like… well, just that …. money.

-April 23, 2009 Posted by C | About Me, April 2009, Baby Care, Being a Mom, Children, Family, Me, Women Today, Working Moms | , , , , , , , , , , , , , , , , , | 2 Comments
+April 23, 2009 Posted by | About Me, Baby Care, Being a Mom, Children, Family, Me, Women Today, Working Moms | , , , , , , , , , , , , , , , , , | 2 Comments

 When Does A House Become A Home?